syncfusion-content/wpf-docs/wpf/DoubleTextBox/Appearance-and-Styling.md

 ---
 layout: post
 title: Appearance in WPF DoubleTextBox control | Syncfusion
-description: Learn about Appearance support in Syncfusion WPF DoubleTextBox control and more details.
+description: Learn about Appearance support in Syncfusion WPF DoubleTextBox control and more details about the control features.
 platform: wpf
 control: DoubleTextBox
 documentation: ug